AdaCore/training_material/courses/fundamentals_of_ada/040_statements.rst

    .. code:: Ada

-      -- Error if Wed is both Days_T and Marital_Status_T
-      for Today in Wed ..
-Fri loop
+      -- Error if Red and Green is both Color_T and Stoplight_T for Color in Red ..
+Green loop

 * Type `Integer` by default